noto-21/nios-ii/README.md

 # nios-ii
-A few programs written in assembly.
+A few programs written in assembly, by myself and my lab group.